Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 If you’re using other extension cords, it’s best to find all-weather cords and run single cords that aren’t longer than needed.
 There are also special cables that can be used to run two generators together for parallel capability.
 The units have to be identical and designed for this feature.

-7. Ensure proper ventilation and only run a generator outside :
+7. Ensure Adequate ventilation and only run a generator outside :

 Generators run on fuel which is usually gasoline.
 Therefore, they produce exhaust which contains carbon monoxide.
-You can’t see or smell carbon monoxide, but breathing it could kill you in minutes.
+You can’t see or smell carbon monoxide, but breathing carbon monoxide poisoning could kill you in minutes.

 8. Use the proper fuel :